grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 **Johnny:** I was about to suggest it.
 Here.

 **Benjamin:** Thanks.
-Looking at this Statement, we have this `ReservationInProgress` all set up and created, but this mock of ours is not passed to the `TicketOffice` at all.
+Looking at this Statement, we have this `ReservationInProgress` all setup and created, but this mock of ours is not passed to the `TicketOffice` at all.
 So how should the `TicketOffice` use our pre-configured `reservationInProgress`?

 **Johnny:** Remember our discussion about separating object use from construction?

 **Benjamin:** Yeah, I guess I know what you're getting at.
 The `TicketOffice` should somehow get an already created `ReservationInProgress` object from the outside.
 It can get it e.g. through a constructor or from a factory.

-**Johnny:** Yes, and if you look at the lifetime scope of our `TicketOffice`, which is created once at the start of the application, it can't really accept a `ReservationInProgress` through a constructor, because every time a new reservation request is made, we want to have a new `ReservationInProgress`, so passing it through a `TicketOffice` constructor would force us to create a new `TicketOffice` every time as well.
+**Johnny:** Yes, and if you look at the lifetime scope of our `TicketOffice`, which is created once at the start of the application, it can't accept a `ReservationInProgress` through a constructor, because every time a new reservation request is made, we want to have a new `ReservationInProgress`, so passing it through a `TicketOffice` constructor would force us to create a new `TicketOffice` every time as well.
 Thus, the solution that better fits our current situation is...

 **Benjamin:** A factory, right?
 You're suggesting that instead of passing a `ReservationInProgress` through a constructor, we should rather pass something that knows how to create `ReservationInProgress` instances?